Project: IAM Technology Selection

 IAM Technology Selection Project

-6/27/2014 - The team is finalizing a vendor demo agenda in preparation of onsite vendor demos.
+8/6/2014 - The team finalized a vendor demo agenda and will be hosting onsite vendor demos.

 Identity and Access Management (IAM) refers to the systems and processes that enable students, faculty, staff, and other groups (like alumni) to gain access to campus systems they should have access to while preventing them from accessing the systems they should not.
 At a high level, IAM includes creating EIDs, managing the access an EID should have, and the removing access when it is no longer needed.
 The university's current IAM systems are aging and no longer meet the needs of campus.
 For example, they:

 - Do not easily integrate with new cloud-based services.

 - Do not provide easy-to-use services for groups like alumni and applicants.

 - Do not allow for efficient management of access across our systems.